-The University of Rochester offers flexible, online courses in personalized medicine, healthcare, and biomedical engineering for high school students.
-You’ll hear from University of Rochester professors, be guided by a mentor well-versed in the course subject, and earn a Certificate of Completion from the University of Rochester. ..(more)
+Wake Forest University’s (WFU) Online Immersion Program offers flexible online courses in Medicine, Sports Medicine, Business, Psychology, Cancer Medicine, Women's Medicine and Bioscience for high school students.
+You’ll hear from WFU or WF School of Medicine professors, be guided by a mentor well-versed in your course subject, and earn a Certificate of Completion...(more)

 - Listing Type: Summer Programs